-Reprimands, often intended as a form of punishment, are statements meant to correct misbehavior (Allday et al., 2012) and to decrease the probability or frequency of the behavior they follow.
-Reprimands have also been referred to as negative communication (Rathel, Drasgow, & Christle, 2008) or contingent punishment (Merrell, Ervin, & Gimpel Peacock, 2012).
-Reprimands are noted as being less effective than positive behavioral classroom management strategies (Reinke, Herman, & Stormont, 2013).
+to as negative communication (Rathel et al., 2008) or contingent punishment (Merrell et al., 2012).
+Reprimands are noted as being less effective than positive behavioral classroom management strategies (Reinke et al., 2013).
 Students with or at risk for EBD appear to become more engaged and less disruptive when they receive less frequent teacher reprimands and more frequent teacher praise, responding more powerfully to these strategies than their typically developing peers (Downs et al., 2019).

-In elementary school classrooms, reprimand rates have been observed to be higher than praise rates (Reinke et al., 2013; Van Acker, Grant, & Henry, 1996) and tend to increase as grade level progresses (Reddy, Fabiano, Dudek, & Hsu, 2013; White, 1975).
-However, in one study, while students at-risk for EBD received approximately equal rates of praise as their peers, they received a significantly greater number of reprimands, thus creating an unfavorable praise to reprimand ratio (1:1.92 for at-risk students compared to 1:1.43 for peers; Caldarella et al., 2020).
-In a study by Downs et al. (2019), students with emotional and behavior problems received reprimands at a rate of 0.10 per minute (SD = 0.07) compared to their peer comparisons who received 0.04 reprimands per minute (SD = 0.05).
+In elementary school classrooms, reprimand rates have been observed to be higher than praise rates (Reinke et al., 2013; Van Acker et al., 1996) and tend to increase as grade level progresses (Reddy et al., 2013; White, 1975).
+However, in one study, while students at risk for EBD received approximately equal rates of praise as their peers, they received a significantly greater number of reprimands, thus creating an unfavorable praise to reprimand ratio (1:1.92 for at-risk students compared with 1:1.43 for peers; Caldarella et al., 2020).
+In a study by Downs et al. (2019), students with emotional and behavior problems received reprimands at a rate of 0.10 per minute (SD = 0.07) compared with their peer comparisons who received 0.04 reprimands per minute (SD = 0.05).

-Teachers often respond to disruptive student behavior by increasing their use of reprimands (Hollingshead, Kroeger, Altus, & Trytten, 2016), which may temporarily stop misbehavior (Alber & Heward, 2000).
-If misbehavior stops, the teacher's behavior (i.e., reprimanding) is reinforced and teachers continue to utilize reprimands (Shores, Gunter, & Jack, 1993).
-While reprimanding may be less effective in the long term, teachers may continue to engage in reprimands for a variety of reasons including lack of training/professional development, constraints on time, or burnout (Jennings & Greenberg, 2009) in addition to personal reinforcement.
+Teachers often respond to disruptive student behavior by increasing their use of reprimands (Hollingshead et al., 2016), which may temporarily stop misbehavior (Alber & Heward, 2000).
+If misbehavior stops, the teacher's behavior (i.e., reprimanding) is reinforced and teachers continue to utilize reprimands (Shores et al., 1993).
+Although reprimanding may be less effective in the long term, teachers may continue to engage in reprimands for a variety of reasons including lack of training/professional development, constraints on time, or burnout (Jennings & Greenberg, 2009) in addition to personal reinforcement.

 From an operant framework (Skinner, 1938), the application of an unpleasant stimulus results in a decrease in the behavior it follows.
 Thus, reprimands would be predicted to decrease student disruptive behaviors, if applied consistently and if reprimands are experienced as an unpleasant stimulus.
 The antecedent of student misbehavior may result in the behavior of teacher reprimands, the consequence of which may be decreased student misbehavior, thus reinforcing teacher reprimands.
-There is however the possibility that students may engage in disruptive behavior in order to obtain teacher attention, be it positive or negative attention, resulting in reinforcement of disruptive behavior (Martens & Ardoin, 2010).
+There is however the possibility that students may engage in disruptive behavior to obtain teacher attention, be it positive or negative attention, resulting in reinforcement of disruptive behavior (Martens & Ardoin, 2010).
 Another consequence of teacher reprimands could be to decrease student disengagement, potentially resulting in increased student engagement.
-These hypotheses can be tested using a cross-lag model (Kenny, 1975) where teacher reprimands, student disruptive behavior, and student engagement at time t are regressed on those same measures at time t - 1, allowing for any causal impacts of teacher reprimands, student engagement on each other to be isolated.
+These hypotheses can be tested using a cross-lag model (Kenny, 1975) where teacher reprimands, student disruptive behavior, and student engagement at time t are regressed on those same measures at time t-1, allowing for any causal impacts of teacher reprimands, student disruptive behavior, and student engagement on each other to be isolated.